 We believe that by providing a learning experience which caters for individual needs and differences within a caring and supportive atmosphere, children will grow in the knowledge, attitudes and skills necessary for life.

 Diverse Learning is a broad term that encompasses the areas of:

 Additional Learning Needs

 There are students who have additional needs and who require extra planning and support with their learning.
-This may include the provision of Individual Education Plans (IEP) or Negotiated Curriculums (NC).
-Students with additional needs are supported through small focus groups, one-on-one support or in class Education Support Officer (ESO) assistance.
-Learning Support staff identify categories of disability and put in place suitable adjustments required for students.
-Staff value a collaborative approach with Allied Health Specialists, families and teachers, with a focus on supporting progress for all learners.
+This may include the provision of Individual Learning Plans (ILP) or Negotiated Curriculums (NC).
+Students with additional needs are supported through small focus groups, one-on-one support or with in class Education Support Officer (ESO) assistance.
+Diverse Learning staff identify suitable adjustments required for students.
+Staff value a collaborative approach with families and Allied Health Specialists to focus on supporting progress and development.